opencv/opencv/doc/tutorials/highgui/trackbar/trackbar.markdown

     ![](images/Adding_Trackbars_Tutorial_Result_0.jpg)

--   As a manner of practice, you can also add 02 trackbars for the program made in
+-   As a manner of practice, you can also add two trackbars for the program made in
     @ref tutorial_basic_linear_transform.
 One trackbar to set \f$\alpha\f$ and another for \f$\beta\f$.
 The output might look like: